Charles Aaron Lawry

 Lyon, France

-Charles Aaron Lawry holds a Ph.D. in Retailing & Consumer Sciences from the University of Arizona, where he studied consumer psychology and completed a fellowship at the Terry J. Lundgren Center for Retailing.
+Charles Lawry holds a Ph.D. in Family & Consumer Sciences from the University of Arizona, where he studied consumer psychology and completed a research fellowship at the Terry J. Lundgren Center for Retailing.
 He also earned an M.A. in Ethnomusicology from Columbia University.
 Before entering academia, he worked as a digital strategist and copywriter for advertising agencies in New York City.
-He collaborated with creative and technical teams to revitalize and acclimate heritage brands, such as Tylenol, Mini Cooper, and L'Oreal Men, to the digital age.
+He collaborated with creative and technical teams to revitalize and acclimate heritage brands, such as Tylenol, Mini Cooper, and L’Oreal Men, to the digital age.

-As an educator, Charles Aaron Lawry has delivered courses in media studies, marketing, research methods, social theory, and the humanities.
+As an educator, Dr. Lawry has delivered courses in media studies, marketing, research methods, social theory, and the humanities.
 He has taught at elite liberal arts colleges, private universities, and R1 land-grant institutions.
 This 360-degree experience informs his teaching approach and engagement with the science of learning.
 He enjoys bringing industry trends and active learning into the classroom.